 The basilica has been standing on this site since the 13th century.
 When it was rebuilt in early Baroque style, the outline of the original, larger foundation was left in the pavement in front of the entrance.
 It’s nice how they paid homage to the first church.

 We escaped the drizzle to appreciate all the effort and planning that went into this beautiful building.
-It must have been a labor of love.
-A lot of hard work went into the ornate interior.
+A lot of hard work went into the ornate interior; it was obviously a labor of love.

-Just as we were about to bid goodbye to our new friend and head to Brno, the sun broke through the clouds, leaving us with this parting shot.
+As we prepared to say goodbye to our new friend and depart for Brno, the sun emerged from the clouds, providing us with this final moment.
 The cross at the Basilica was erected to commemorate John Paul II’s pilgrimage.

 Plan your visit to Kromeriz

-- See Czech Tourism’s website for more things to do in Kromeriz.
+- See Visit Czechia’s website for more things to do in Kromeriz.

 - Kromeriz Visitor Information Center is located at Velké náměstí 115 (+420573321408 [email protected])